 Bottom Line

-So you can’t get upgraded to a fancy lie-flat seat (Southwest doesn’t have them) and you don’t get access to international airline lounges (Southwest doesn’t have airport lounges and is not part of any alliance that does have them).
-That doesn’t mean Southwest elite status isn’t worth having.
-Granted, you’re not getting thousands of dollars of value, but the benefits of A-List and A-List Preferred do go a long way toward improving the travel experience and can even help you save money in some cases.
+So you can’t get upgraded to a fancy lie-flat seat (Southwest doesn’t have them), and you don’t get access to international airline lounges (Southwest doesn’t have airport lounges and is not part of any alliance that does have them).
+But that doesn’t mean Southwest elite status isn’t worth holding.

 Whether you’re a regular Southwest flier or an infrequent customer thinking about switching your loyalty, don’t overlook the perks of Southwest elite status.